RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 ### The Git Analogy

 As a developer you are likely familiar with Git source control.
-Git is, at its core, a database which records every change you make to your data as a commit.
+Git, at its core, is a database which records every change you make to your data as a commit.
 You can then get a copy of your data at any point in time (or commit).
 This provides a very good audit trail solution since for any change to the data you can see who did it, what was changed and when it was done.
 Git quite literally audits _everything_.

 You can think of a Git tag or release as a version.
 You can drop a marker at a specific point in time with a meaningful name.
 In the software development domain this would typically be a value such as `1.0.0`.
 This value can be used to communicate which version of the software your customers are using and help you control the roll out of updates to your software.